tytydraco/yessleep/out/I_read_stories_on_a_website_for_furry_fiction_Theres_one_author_who_always_breaks_the_rules.md

 &#x200B;

 Thank God the site hadn't gone completely mad!
-I took a leaf out of bastianbeast's book and reported the story to the site admins.
+I took a leaf out of **bastianbeast's** book and reported the story to the site admins.
 Then I settled on something from an author I knew would make those mental images disappear; something a little more *Sylvanian Families.*

 About a week later, another story by **Jack\_Rabbit\_Slime** appeared in the most liked of the day.
 Morbid curiosity made me click, and I started reading through squinted eyes.

 It began with a cat giving birth to a litter of kittens, which was described as a traumatic event for the mother.
 The mental and physical aspects of giving birth were described in great detail, including the injuries received as a result.

 Once the last kitten was born, the mother began to lick them clean.
-But she realised only one of the litter had survived.
+But she realized only one of the litter had survived.
 As a result of her suffering, the mother carried the only surviving kitten to a stream, where she proceeded to hold it under water.

 I stopped reading there, although when I scrolled the page there were still several paragraphs left to go.
 It was clear that the disturbing story didn't fit within the site's rules.
 But once again, there was an abundance of love for the author in the comment section.
 Apart from one.